The Outreach Program

 Some of the children enjoyed their DAKTARI experience so much that together they organised a small after school club to share their inspiration and love for conservation.
 We are proud to have mentored their club which has now developed into our DAKTARI Outreach Program.
 The eco-club is now running at two schools, Maahlamele and Ragkolokwane secondary schools.
 These voluntary clubs are very popular, with up to 60 children attending each week!
 The children help determine the curriculum and often help teach the classes with our Outreach Manager.

-By working every week with children in their villages, we extend DAKTARI’s impact to a wider population, and empower the children to be role models in their community.
+By working every week with children in their villages, we extend DAKTARI’s impact to a wider population and empower the children to be role models in their community.
 Children from any grade can join and many will attend eco-club for several years.

 Community Improvement Projects

 With the help of the children in the eco-club, DAKTARI has initiated and sponsored several community projects, such as community clean-up projects, reusing rubbish to build a dustbin, and planting trees at the creche and school.
-We aim to not only improve the aesthetics of the community, but the instil a sense of pride and responsibility for their community into the children.
+We aim to not only improve the aesthetics of the community, but to instil a sense of pride and responsibility for their community into the children.
 That way, they will take better care of it in the future.